BahruzHuseynov/Master_Graduation_Work/README.md

    </tr>
 </table>

-## Report
-- Actual report and its editable format in LatEx is provided under this folder

 ## Results
+Results are kept under the folder with the same name.